reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 git clone https://github.com/reeseschultz/ReeseUnityDemos.git
 ```

-Third, ideally the project should be opened with the version of Unity it's intended for, along with the packages it needs.
+Third, ideally the project should be opened with the version of Unity it's intended for.
 I recommend using the [Unity Hub](https://unity3d.com/get-unity/download) to manage various editor versions.

 >**Linux & You:** Using Linux and having problems opening the project?
 On Ubuntu I couldn't use the [Burst compiler](https://docs.unity3d.com/Packages/com.unity.burst@1.2/manual/index.html) until I manually installed `libncurses5` via: `sudo apt install libncurses5`.
 But it's entirely possible you're missing another library. *Read* Unity's error message to be sure.